TN wall collapse: Owner of house arrested; Stalin blames

 About 500 local people had staged a sit-in on the Mettupalayam-Ooty road while protests were also held at the Mettupalayam government hospital where the post-mortem of the bodies was conducted demanding the arrest of the owner.
 Police had made a mild cane charge to disperse the crowd and around 25 people were arrested.

 Bodies of the 16 victims were cremated at the village late Monday night with state Minister S P Velumani among others attending the funeral while the body of another person was taken to his nearby native village.
+Palaniswami, accompanied by his deputy O Panneerselvam, Local Administration Minister S P Velyumani and MPs and MLAs, consoled the families of the victims.

+Noting that besides the damaged four houses, other dwelling units in the surroundings were also tiled-roof and not safe, he told reporters tht concrete houses will be built replacing them.
+When asked Stalin's remarks that the district administration failed to remove the wall despite complaints, Palaniswami said the former wanted to politicise each and every issue.

-Stalin on Tuesday visited the kin of the victims at Nadur village and consoled them.
+The wall collapsed due to heavy rains and so where was the question of the government's involvement in it, he added.
+Earlier in the day, Stalin visited the kin of the victims and consoled them.

-Later speaking to reporters, he claimed despite complaints from the villagers about the stability of the wall, the district collector and officials failed to take action, resulting in the incident, he said.
+Later speaking to reporters, he claimed despite complaints from the villagers about the stability of the wall, the district collector and officials failed to take action, resulting in the incident.
 Condemning the police action against the crowd at the hospital, Stalin said strict action should be taken against those responsible for the "brutal attack" on the villagers.

-He also sought increase in the solatium of Rs four lakh announced by Chief Minister K Palaniswami and government jobs to the members of families.
+He also sought increase in the solatium and government jobs to the members of families.
 Meanwhile, nearly 80 members of various organisations were arrested here for attempting to stage a protest seeking the release of 25 people detained on Monday, police said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)